 If an employee, director or officer has reason to believe that a violation of the Code has occurred we encourage her/him to speak-up and report the alleged violation.
 Likewise, if any of our external stakeholders has reason to believe that our Code has been violated, we encourage reporting.

 We offer several channels for speaking-up as we believe one should have the choice to use whatever channel one is more comfortable with: line manager or another member of the management team, the Human Resources department, the Legal department or an Ethics, Compliance and Responsibility Officer.

-Reporters can also use our whistle-blowing line which comes in the form of a email that goes to the VP Human Resources and the Group General Counsel.
-The email address is firstname.lastname@example.org.
+Reporters can also use our whistle-blowing line which comes in the form of an email that goes to the VP Human Resources and the Group General Counsel.
+The email address is email@example.com.
 The identity of the person using the whistle-blowing line is kept confidential.

 Irrespective of the channel of speaking-up that was used by the reporter, all reports are treated seriously and fairly as per our Allegation Policy and good-faith reporters and witnesses are protected by an anti-retaliation principle.

 MBDA is engaged in the fight against corruption because corruption hinders economic growth, diverts tax revenues, stales democracy, destroys trust and ruins equality.
 We therefore prohibit any kind of corruption, whether public or private, direct or indirect, passive or active, including facilitation payments.

 Our program addresses both hard and soft corruption risks, upstream in the supply chain and downstream in the sales function, covering all forms and shapes of corruption from bribes in money to improper sponsorship and donations, inadequate gifts and hospitality, or conflicts of interest, via ghost employees or partners and disguised transactions.
 We perform anti-corruption checks on all our third parties from suppliers to business partners.